AssemblyScript/website/src/basics.md

 function foo(someVar: Thing | null) {
   if (!someVar) someVar = new Thing

-  // AS still sees someVar as 'Thing' here
+  // AS sees someVar as 'Thing' here
 }
 ```